dimp-s/DarseTech-Books/README.txt

 Steps to run:
 1. goto project directory and install necessary packages using terminal through command npm install
-2. After insatllation of packages start the server using node index.js
+2. After installation of packages start the server using node index.js
 3. Open browser and goto
     http://localhost/5000/api-docs